 In spite of current concepts, it appears to be surface water which, by moving from randomness toward cubic order on surfaces and then back to randomness, drives polypeptides toward order.
 Insulin is a good example.

 This is a detailed description of how tihe patterning property of surface water may be involved in directing and powering the spontaneous assembly and function of the Carboxypeptidase A enzyme.

-Ribonuclease A is presented below as an example of how surface water, by repetitively forming picosecond ice-like linear elements of hydration on lipid surfaces of its polypeptide, not only directs and drives its wrapping and assembly into its unique protein structure, but its enzymatic activity as well.
+Ribonuclease A is presented below as an example of how surface water, by repetitively forming picosecond cubic ice linear elements of hydration on lipid and poly-ionic surfaces of its polypeptide, not only assists in directing and driving its wrapping and assembly into its protein structure, but its enzymatic properties as well.

 The article describes how transient linear elements of surface hydration most likely assist in directing and driving the folding and assembly of the polypeptide of alpha chymotrypsin into the active enzyme and how it assists in catalytic cleavage of polypeptides.

 Ubiquitins are a family of proteins which bind to other proteins and carry them to digestive enzymes which return them to the aninoacids.
 They are the cleaning-ladies of the cell.